-- 12 claims of the property are subject to a 2% NSR royalty in favor of Placer Dome and an additional 1% NSR royalty in favor of Inmet; - 16 claims of the property are subject to a 1% NSR royalty in favor of Inmet; - 21 claims of the property are subject to a 2% NSR royalty in favor of IAMGOLD and an additional 1% NSR royalty in favor of Inmet; - 10 claims of the property are subject to a 1.5% NSR royalty in favor of Placer Domer, an additional 0.5% NSR royalty in favor of Brindle Investment ltd. and an additional 1% NSR royalty in favor of Inmet.
+- (h) Landrienne (continued): - 14 claims of the property are subject to a 2% NSR royalty in favor of IAMGOLD and an additional 1% NSR royalty in favor of Inmet; - 10 claims of the property are subject to a 1.5% NSR royalty in favor of Placer Dome, an additional 0.5% NSR royalty in favor of Brindle Investment ltd. and an additional 1% NSR royalty in favor of Inmet. - (i) Impairment:

-(i) KB: